Want a Quick Overview?

 Responsibility for the development of the remainder of the student's program of study rests with the student and student's advisory committee.
-The Department of Speech Communication offers a variety of courses designed to complement the students' academic and professional interests.
+The Department of Applied Communication Studies offers a variety of courses designed to complement the students’ academic and professional interests.

 Students may choose either a treatise or a non-treatise plan of study.
 These plans are comparable, since all 500-level courses in the department will require students to conduct individual or group research projects.
 Those research projects will directly involve the students (regardless of the study plan that they have chosen) with the tools and methods used by researchers within the given content area of each course.

 Students who select the treatise plan (thesis or applied project) must declare their intentions by the time they have completed 18 semester hours of graduate work.
 They will complete a minimum total of 27 hours of course work.
 They will confirm their ability to conduct research in applied communication studies by submitting a treatise for six semester hours of credit in SPC 598 or SPC 599.
 The oral defense then provides a supplemental assessment of the student’s performance on the written portion of the treatise.

 Students who select the non-treatise plan will complete a minimum total of 33 hours of course work.
-They will confirm their ability to conduct research in speech communication through the research projects and papers that they complete during their course work.
+They will confirm their ability to conduct research in applied communication studies through the research projects and papers that they complete during their course work.

 The comprehensive examination is administered during each student's final term of course work.
 For students following the treatise plan, the examination is oral and focuses primarily on a defense of the treatise but may also cover the planned program.